Area codes 270 and 364: History

-The PSC noted that mandatory number pooling, recently imposed on the region, may delay the implementation of the new code--and thus spare customers in the territory slated to move to 364 the expense and burden of having to change their numbers for the second time in a decade.
-Surprisingly, Kentucky's two most urbanized area codes, 502 (Louisville) and 859 (serving Lexington and Northern Kentucky), were not expected to exhaust until 2017 at the earliest, even though they have fewer numbers than 270.
+The PSC noted that mandatory number pooling, recently imposed on the region, may delay the implementation of the new code—and thus spare customers in the territory slated to move to 364 the expense and burden of having to change their numbers for the second time in a decade.
+Surprisingly, Kentucky's two most urbanized numbering plan areas, 502 (Louisville) and 859 (serving Lexington and Northern Kentucky), were not expected to exhaust until 2027 at the earliest, as they serve smaller areas with fewer rate centers.

-On June 13, 2007, the PSC announced that the new area code will be 364, but also announced that the previously announced implementation would be delayed in favor of number conservation measures including expanded number pooling.
+On June 13, 2007, the PSC announced 364 as the new area code, and that the previously announced implementation would be delayed in favor of number conservation measures including expanded number pooling.
 On June 15, 2007, the PSC postponed the permissive dialing of the new 364 area code to October 1, 2008.
 Mandatory dialing to the new area code was changed as well, but the actual date was to be determined later by the PSC.
 On November 1, 2007, the PSC again postponed permissive dialing of the new 364 area code, this time to January 1, 2009.
 On March 31, 2008, the PSC again postponed permissive dialing of the new 364 area code, to April 1, 2010.
 A date for mandatory dialing to 364 was left undetermined.